 power networks of the Gulf Cooperation Council (GCC) member states namely the

 United Arab Emirates, Kingdom of Bahrain, Kingdom of Saudi Arabia, Sultanate of

 Oman, Qatar, and Kuwait to reduce the volume of capital investments required

 for the construction of infrastructures, facilitate accessibility to electric

 energy, and enhance the reliability of the electrical grid in each country.

 The project comprises the

-Electricity Circle): To interconnect the electricity grids of Kuwait, Kingdom
+The first phase (northern electricity circle): To interconnect the electricity grids of Kuwait, Kingdom

 of Saudi Arabia, Kingdom of Bahrain, and Qatar.